 - In the second verse of the Eminem/Dr. Dre song "Guilty Conscience," Em, as the Bad Angel, has slipped something into a 15-year-old girl's drink and is pressuring the guy to take advantage of her.
 Dre, being the Good Angel, vehemently objects to this.

-- There's a board game called Red Dragon Inn, where you play RPG explorers who are enjoying off time in an inn trying to get your rivals drunk, roughed-up or broke.
-The Rogue has one card that actually says Slipping a Mickey, whereas the other adventurers are (only slightly) more discreet (such as using holy magic to turn water into wine).
+- In Red Dragon Inn, you play as RPG explorers who are enjoying off time in an inn trying to get your rivals drunk, roughed-up or broke.
+Gerki The Rogue has one card that actually says Slipping a Mickey, whereas the other adventurers are (only slightly) more discreet (such as using holy magic to turn water into wine).

 - In Damn Yankees, Lola puts four pills into Applegate's drink the night before the last game of the season, intending to have him sleep while the Senators win the pennant.